Keen runner? Or just starting out?

 10k is a popular distance as it’s just long enough to be testing, but not as physically demanding or time-consuming as marathon distance.

 From experience, we know that once you’ve got the bug and are competent with the 10k distance, your next goal will probably to be run it faster and quicker.

 To do this, you should set an achievable target and start training accordingly.
 To help you along the way, here are 5 of the most effective training methods and things you can do on the day to beat your current best time.

 As personal bests are based on quickest times, the first thing you should do is incorporate accurate timing into your training.

-Start by getting a sports watch or a mobile GPS system such as Strava or Nike +.
-Whichever option you choose, you’ll have lots of useful data to aid your progress and help you run quicker over the same route or distance.
+Start by getting a sports watch or a mobile GPS system such as Strava.
+This will give you lots of useful data to aid your progress and help you run quicker over the same route or distance.

 Try: Start training at the pace you need to get your body used to the workload and when it comes to the event you should easily achieve your goal.

 Whatever you call them, tempo, fartlek or interval sessions, this type of training might be painful but it’s great for quick gains.

 Completing structured interval sessions and incorporating short sprints into a longer run will boost your aerobic capacity and get your body used to running fast.

 Your body will adapt to sudden sharp bursts of speed and you’ll be sprinting down the home straight to the finish line – shaving a few minutes off your PB while you’re at it.